-Leases are recognised as right-of-use ('ROU') asset and a corresponding liability at the date on which the leased asset is available for use (i.e. the commencement date).
+A lease is recognised as a right-of-use ("ROU") asset and a corresponding liability at the date on which the leased asset is available for use (i.e. the commencement date).

 Contracts may contain both lease and non-lease components.
 Consideration in the contract is allocated to the lease and non-lease components based on their relative standalone prices.